sixcolors/cors-benchmarks/README.md

-# Benchmarks comparing rs/cors and jub0bs/cors
+# Benchmarks comparing rs/cors and jub0bs/cors and gofiber/fiber/v2/middleware/cors

+This repo is a fork of [jub0bs/cors-benchmarks](https://github.com/jub0bs/cors-benchmarks) with the addition of the gofiber/fiber/v2/middleware/cors middleware.

-This repo contains benchmarks that compare the performance of two CORS middleware libraries:
+This repo contains benchmarks that compare the performance of three CORS middleware libraries:

 - the more popular [rs/cors](https://github.com/rs/cors) (v1.10.1), and
 - the more modern and user-friendly [jub0bs/cors](https://github.com/jub0bs/cors) (v0.1.0).
+- the Fiber CORS middleware [gofiber/fiber/middleware/cors](https://github.com/gofiber/fiber) (v2.52.4)

 ## Running the benchmarks